Air of Authority - A History of RAF Organisation

 9 Jun 1940 Wg Cdr J H Edwardes-Jones

-The following day the unit reformed, again as No 6 (Coastal) OTU in No 17 Group, but was now located at Thornaby.
-Initially equipped with Hudson and a few Ansons and Oxfords, the unit specialised in the training of General Reconnaissance crews.
-In October 1942, the Hudsons were replaced by Wellingtons and around the same time it absorbed a Polish training flight from No 18 OTU, followed the next month by a Czech flight (No 1429).
+Seven months later it was reformed as No 6 (Coastal) OTU at Andover on 31 May 1941 taking over personnel and aircraft, as required, from No 2 School of Army Co-operation which disbanded the same day.
+It was equipped with Blenheims and operated within No 17 Group, Coastal Command.
+On 19 July 1941 it moved to Thornaby, initially equipped with Hudson and a few Ansons and Oxfords, the unit specialised in the training of General Reconnaissance crews.
+In October 1942, the Hudsons were replaced by Wellingtons and on 27 October 1942 it absorbed a Polish training flight from No 18 OTU, followed the next month by a Czech flight (No 1429).
 These two flights were to provide crews for the two Wellington squadrons in Coastal Command crewed by nationals of those two countries.

 On 10 March 1943, the unit moved to the west side of the country when it relocated to Silloth.
-The Czech flight disbanded in August 1943 and the Polish flight moved to No 3 OTU in October.
+The Czech flight disbanded on 31 August 1943 and the Polish flight moved to No 3 OTU in October.
 In early 1944 the unit took over No 3 OTU's Leigh Light training and the Polish flight returned.
 On 18 July 1945 the unit moved north to Kinloss, taking over No 5 OTU's Warwick commitment in August.
 Control was transferred to No 18 Group of Coastal Command on 1 September 1945 and in July 1946 the unit took over Lancaster training.
 No 6 OTU was disbanded on 31 July 1947 by being re-designated No 236 OCU.

 Officers Commanding: -